Ecwid/ecwid-api-docs/includes/_orders.md

 hidden | boolean | Determines if the order is hidden (removed from the list).
 Applies to unfinished orders only. membershipBasedDiscount | number | Sum of discounts based on customer group.
 Is included into the `discount` field totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group.
-Is included into the `discount` field discount | number | The sum of applied discounts without coupon discount. globalReferer | string | URL that the customer came to the store from createDate | date |  The date/time of order placement, e.g `2014-06-06 18:57:19 +0000` customerGroup | string | The name of group (membership) the customer belongs to
+Is included into the `discount` field discount | number | The sum of all applied discounts **except for the coupon discount**.
+To get the total order discount, take the sum of `couponDiscount` and `discount` field values.
+Total order discount is a sum of all discounts applied to items (both regular discount and discount coupons) unless they were modified after order was placed globalReferer | string | URL that the customer came to the store from createDate | date |  The date/time of order placement, e.g `2014-06-06 18:57:19 +0000` customerGroup | string | The name of group (membership) the customer belongs to